LLM Landscape 2026: Intelligence Leaderboard and Model Guide

 Context Window Champions

-10M tokens enables entire codebases; 400K fits large repos and legal docs in one pass
+10M tokens fits entire codebases; 1M+ handles legal corpora and research archives in one pass

 Specialized Performance Highlights

-Open-weight models now rival frontier on many tasks at a fraction of cost
+Open-weight models now rival closed flagships on most non-frontier tasks at a fraction of the cost

 Model Selection Guide